 By 2030, the area successfully adds public gathering space and pocket parks, continues to create transportation alternatives, mitigates congestion, and reduces remaining excessive surface parking.
-The area creates the conditions of possible true "live-work" environment, with a downward trend in the jobs to housing ratio from 6.2 in 1990, to 4.5 in 2012.
-All future development continues to emphasize high quality design standards and building materials and incorporates LEED building standards, where possible.
+The area creates the conditions of possible true "live-work" environment, with a downward trend in the jobs-to-housing ratio from 6.2 in 1990, to 4.5 in 2012.
+All future development continues to emphasize high quality design standards and building materials.